umanusorn/umitems.github.io/quotes.md

 CFO asks CEO: "What happens if we invest in developing our people & then they leave us?"
 CEO: 'What happens if we don't, and they stay?"

+“Our lives are not our own.
+We are bound to others, past and present, and by each crime and every kindness, we birth our future.”
+David Mitchell, Cloud Atlas